Skip to main content

 The Broader Talc Litigation Landscape

-The Stephan Company's bankruptcy is part of a broader wave of talc-related mass tort litigation that has driven numerous companies into chapter 11 and generated some of the largest product liability verdicts in recent history.
-Understanding this landscape provides context for the debtor's strategic decision to pursue a 524(g) reorganization.
+The Stephan Company's bankruptcy is part of broader talc-related mass tort litigation that has driven companies into chapter 11 and produced product liability verdicts in recent years.
+Understanding this landscape provides context for the debtor's decision to pursue a 524(g) reorganization.

-The failure of J&J's approach has had significant implications for other companies facing talc liability.
-First, it cleared the way for talc litigation to resume against J&J in the tort system, with individual verdicts reaching staggering levels: a December 2025 California bellwether trial resulted in a $40 million verdict, and an October 2025 jury awarded $966 million to the family of a California woman who died from mesothelioma.
+The failure of J&J's approach left talc litigation in the tort system, with individual verdicts including a December 2025 California bellwether trial resulting in a $40 million verdict and an October 2025 jury award of $966 million to the family of a California woman who died from mesothelioma.
 In June 2024, J&J agreed to pay $700 million to resolve an investigation by 42 U.S. states regarding talc marketing practices.

 Other talc bankruptcies.
 Several cosmetics and consumer products companies have pursued chapter 11 to address talc-related liability: